Explore

 City Resolution

-Subject: Appointments To The Commission On Persons With Disabilities From: Office Of The Mayor Recommendation: Adopt A Resolution Confirming The Mayor’s Appointments Of Raven Foote, Kaitlin Roh, And Brittany Creswell To The Commission On Persons With Disabilities
+Subject: Appointments To The Oakland Public Safety Planning And Oversight Commission From: Office Of The Mayor Recommendation: Adopt A Resolution Confirming The Mayor’s Appointment Of Billy Dixon, Eric Karsseboom, Robert Nichelini, Julia Owens, And Yoana Tchoukleva As Members Of The Oakland Public Safety Planning And Oversight Commission

 Attachments